 You might have come across a situation where your computer is giving you some major problem and you are just unable to reach or hire any computer professional to help you out.
 Well, here are a few tips, that will help you to troubleshoot and fix computer issues on your own.
-I’ll try to explain in layman terms as possible.
-This article is explained using on Windows 7.
+I’ll try to explain in layman’s terms as possible.

 When a program crashes or freezes it will log somewhere what went wrong.
 So the first step is to find out the logs.
 The best place to start is to check the Event Viewer.
 In most cases, when a program crashes it will record it under Event Viewer if the programmer has designed his program to do so.

 To access the Event Viewer go to the Start Menu and under search type in “Event Viewer” and click on it.
 There will be few different types of logs under there.
 “Windows Logs” is what we are looking for.
 When you expand Windows Logs it will give four different logs:

 First, start off with Application Log.
 Select Application Log and looks in the right-side panel there you might see hundreds of logs sorted by the date and time.
 You have to look for the ones that logged the same date and time when your application crashes.
 You’ll be looking for Errors that are marked in Red.
 You can ignore Information and Warnings.

 Most of the times, for application crashes then Level will be “Error” and the source will be “App crash” or “Application crash”.
 You have to double click on it open the log.
 There you’ll find lot of information.